 Kiwibank communications manager Bruce Thompson said increased term deposit rates would be a "huge relief" for people who used it as additional income and had been "stuck on very low rates for a very long time".

 Mike Pero Mortgages and Real Estate founder Mike Pero said a home loan should not exceed 40 per cent of the owner's net income.
 He said anyone with short-term debt should try to clear it.

 Six tips for beating interest rate rises

-1. Look closely at your budget now and make cutbacks where
+1. Look closely at your budget now and make cutbacks where possible.

 2. Pay off short-term debt.